MWaichinga254/alx-system_engineering-devops/0x00-shell_basics/README.md

-listing files with their IDS
+listing files in long format including their IDS